lRainZz/svg-to-vue-converter/README.md

 ## About
 Small CLI tool to convert SVG files to Vue components for easier use in VueJs applications.
-Replaces values of of stroke/fill that are not 'none' with 'currentColor' (inside style and standalone properties), so the icons can be used with the 'color' CSS property.
+Replaces values of stroke/fill properties that are not 'none' with 'currentColor' (inside style and standalone), so the icons can be used with the 'color' CSS property.

 Uses [prettier](https://www.npmjs.com/package/prettier) to auto format the components.
-Currently uses to 4 spaces identation.
+Currently uses 4 spaces identation.

 ## Installation
 This package is intended to be used on the cli, to use it without any project, run